mohitpai/journey-optimizer.en/help/using/rn/e-release-notes.md

 **Other changes**

-Journey Optimizer datasets export to Cloud Storage Destinations is now available to all customers.
+Journey Optimizer datasets export to Cloud Storage Destinations is now available to all customers as a public beta.
 This feature allows you to establish a live connection with cloud storage locations in order to export the content of your datasets.
 [Learn more](../data/export-datasets.md)

->[!AVAILABILITY]
->
->This feature is currently in beta and subject to change.</p>